 - Use the color cards to find things in the house that match the colors.

-These are available at Teachers Pay Teachers for $1.50.
+These are available at Teachers Pay Teachers.

 For more ideas on teaching kiddos with T21 about colors, see this post: More Homeschool Activities for Preschoolers with Down Syndrome.